-If you're interested in history, particularly to do with WW2, you can take a day trip to the Normandy beaches.
+If you're interested in history, particularly from the WW2 era, you can take a day trip to the Normandy beaches.
 It is a more solemn choice for a day trip but it is a very picturesque place, as well as an important, and sad, part of history.

-In the evening, you might want to cheer yourselves up with a visit to la Comédie-Française, which shows both modern and classic plays.
-It's not too expensive and the costumes in particular are just gorgeous.
+In the evening, you might want to cheer yourselves up with a visit to La Comédie-Française, which shows both modern and classic plays.
+It's not too expensive and the costumes in particular are gorgeous.

 A classical concert at the Salle Pleyel is a great way to finish off the day if you have a love for huge orchestras.
-If you get tickets behind the band, it is cheaper and it feels as if you're part of the orchestra - not to mention you get to see the conductor in action.
+If you get tickets behind the band, it is cheaper and it feels as if you're part of the orchestra; you also get to see the conductor in action.

-To really remember your great trip to Paris, you'll want to see something incredible on your last day.
+To really remember your trip to Paris, you'll want to see something incredible on your last day.
 It is recommended you visit La Basilique du Sacré Coeur, which is located at the highest point in the city and dedicated to the Sacred Heart of Jesus.